Information and advice to help my child / young person who is having difficulty understanding, talking or communicating

 Labelling and Commenting

-Using real word labels and commenting on what your young child is interested in helps them to learn new words and understand how sentences work.
-Here NHS Tayside's Rhyming Robin and Chatty and Charlie share information about how to do this as well as many other top tips for learning words and developing language.
+Using real word labels and commenting on what your baby is interested in helps them to learn new words.
+Here NHS Tayside's Rhyming Robin and Chatty and Charlie share information about how to do this as well as many other top tips for learning words.